wbcmedia/wbcmedia.github.io/2026/draft.md

 **_Roxy Belmeadows_** : Indeed, thank you Gerald, clearly a very important figure in your life.
 Sir, a few words if I may?
 Did you work for Lord Naff?

-**_Gideon_** : Work, blimey no, I'm Gideon, his nephew and only heir.
-Oh we had a terrific relationship really, I was always visiting and helping out especially as he got old, you know?
-I mean I probably did too much for him, but you know, I had to cos of how much I loved him n that
+**_Gideon_** : Work?
+Cor blimey no!
+I'm Gideon, his nephew... and only heir.
+Oh we had a terrific relationship, I was always visiting and helping out especially as he got old, you know?
+I mean I probably did TOO much for him, but you know, I had to cos of how much I loved him n that

-**_Candice_** : Yeah Gideon was always goin on about him.
-Uncle Naff this, and Uncle Naff that, it got a bit annoying to be honest but...
+**_Candice_** : Yeah Gideon was always goin' on about him.
+Uncle Naff this and Uncle Naff that, it got a bit annoying to be honest but...

 - Gideon nudges her to shut up

-**_Candice_** : But, yeah, I didn't mind cos he was a smashing fella and he's got a load of cash..
+**_Candice_** : But, yeah, I didn't mind cos he's got a load of cash..
 I mean a lovely house..
-I mean he was very kind
+I mean he was a lovely kind man.

 **_Gideon_** : Look we're in a hurry, we need to send him off before we get to the good bit.
-As the new Lord Naff, I've got plans, big plans.
+As the new Lord Naff, I've got plans...
+Big plans.
 I'll be making a statement later.

 - They go into "the church"

 **_Roxy Belmeadows_** : Well there you have it.
 A day of sadness and turmoil for the people of Wildboarclough.
-Crispin Ignatious Maximillian Naff, a man who did so much for this village
+Clive Ignatious Maximillian Naff, a man who did so much for this village.
+He will be sorely missed.

 ---